Confey College

 Confey College ^{(Coláiste Chonfaí)} is a co-educational interdenominational vocational school in Leixlip, County Kildare, Ireland.
 The school opened to 36 students in September 1986 and has approximately 900 students at present and about 80 staff members.

 The school is situated at the end of the River Forest Estate.
 It is one of two secondary-level schools in Leixlip, the other being Coláiste Chiaráin.

 History

 Before the construction of the original school building in Riverforest in 1994, Confey College teachers taught in nearby Scoil San Carlo on a part-time basis after the primary school closed for the day at 3 pm.
 After lobbying from teachers and parents, prefabricated buildings were provided on the site which the school currently occupies.
 With the growth of Leixlip and an expanding teenage population, these facilities were inadequate.
 With much further teacher and local pressure, what is now the older of the two school buildings was built in 1994, with three prefabs remaining in use as classrooms.
 The remaining prefabs were removed in 2001 with the construction of a new, larger building.

 In February 2011, Mary McAleese made a presidential visit to the school in honour of its 25-year anniversary.

-Musical productions

-The school produces annual musical productions.
-The transition year group of 2019-2020 performed the musical All Shook Up from 11 to 13 December 2019.
-With actor Brian Johnson playing the lead role.